jfspps/Data-Structures-and-Algorithms/2_Classes_in_C++.md

       return value;
     }

-  // check the indentation, this friend function is not a member
+  // check the indentation, this friend function is not a member;
-  // for clarity, this prototype are placed outside of both private and public lists friend int RepeatCharacter(DoStuff object);
+  // for clarity, this prototype are placed outside of both
+  // private and public lists
+  friend int RepeatCharacter(DoStuff object);
 };